aaronzomback/timesink-legacy/README.md

 ## Film Submissions

 The driving force of cinema is fundamentally human.
-Not computer.
-We take pride in an algorithm-less selection approach, as we believe strongly in the human touch.
+We take pride in a 'hand-picked' selection approach, rather than generating algorithms.

 We accept digital film submissions from around the globe for a fee of $10 each.